 Satellite Fixed BroadbandSatellite connections are generally used in rural areas where there are no other access network options available.
 By the way, when you work in the Network Operator or Service Provider environment, especially if you are doing any kind of capacity planning work (Transport, Access, or IP network), you always hear urban, sub-urban, metro, and rural areas.
 These are related to the number of people per square kilometer.

 If the area is so crowded (Generally 4000 people/ sq km) it is called metro, after metro, urban, then sub-urban, least crowded places are called rural areas.
 Satellite connection has much higher latency compared to other fixed broadband access technologies.

 Speed increases by reducing latency, increasing bandwidth doesn’t mean faster connection.

-Figure 6: Satellite CommunicationLast but not least, satellite connection almost always more expensive for the same speed, compare to other fixed broadband access technologies.
+Figure 6: Satellite CommunicationLast but not least, satellite connection is almost always more expensive for the same speed, compared to other fixed broadband access technologies.